SMTP, Inc.

+SMTP, Inc. is a Canadian company that provides transactional email relay services for marketing purposes.
+It specializes in sending outgoing email for large volume senders avoiding spam and reputational damage.

 History

 The company was founded as EMUmail Inc. in 1998 by Matt Mankins.
 Three years later Mankins sold EMUmail to the software development company AccuRev.
 About a year later, former AccuRev CEO and EMUmail board member Semyon Dukach bought EMUmail.

-In 1997, SMTP board member Rens Troost co-authored RFC 1806 which provides a mechanism whereby messages conforming to the (RFC 1521) ("MIME") specification can convey presentational information.

 In 2005, Lux Scientiae bought the EMUmail outsourcing services business, leaving the SMTP.com email delivery service as the company’s core offering.

 The company changed its name to SMTP, Inc. in November 2010.
 SMTP filed an initial public offering (IPO) and began trading on the OTC Bulletin Board as (OTCBB: SMTP) on May 2, 2011, and then on the Nasdaq Capital Market on January 31, 2014.

 SMTP has acquired PreviewMyEmail.com service for online email content preview from a Turkish company Octeth in exchange for $160,000 cash on January 10, 2013.

 Jonathan M. Strimling has been appointed CEO by SMTP's Board of Directors on August 15, 2013.

-SMTP acquired SharpSpring, Inc., a marketing automation company, in 2014 and the company became SharpSpring, Inc. (SHSP).
+SMTP acquired SharpSpring.Inc., a marketing automation company, in 2014 and the company was renamed as SharpSpring (SHSP).
 In 2016, SharpSpring sold SMTP to the Electric Mail Company.